NeuroTechX/ntx_slack_archive/eegdata.md

  >alexandre.barachant yes we use BLE on Aurora.
 It is ideal for in/frequent *status updates*, like location, state, etc. but not ideal for raw-data throughput.

+10/31/2017 10:20 PM

+ **bciguy** :

+ >alexandre.barachant google the average bandwidth for the BLE protocol, it is much lower than the older Bluetooth 2.0 protocol.
+There are however some new BT technologies on the horizon ..